BobTheBanker999/pygame-tutorial/README.md

 We are going to use an application called [Visual Studio Code](https://code.visualstudio.com/docs/) to write the 300 lines of code for the game.
 It is a IDE created by Microsoft and has many nice features, like syntax highlighting and auto-completion (called IntelliSense).

 ## Have fun creating your game :computer: :video_game:
+Also most of this tutorial is not ready yet. come back soon :D